How the OT Admissions Committee reviews applications:

 - Find job shadowing opportunities with occupational therapists in schools, community settings, clinical settings, nursing homes.

-- Exceed the minimum observation hours: Complete an Introduction to OT class (OT 1003 or similar) and at least 20 hours of shadowing experience, up to 80 hours total.
+- Exceed the minimum of 20 observation hours: Complete an Introduction to OT class (OT 1003 or similar) and up to 80 hours of shadowing experience.

-- Apply for a job working in healthcare or with children or in a nursing home.
+- Apply for a job working in healthcare or with children or in a nursing home or observe or volunteer in other areas of healthcare.
 It’s not required to have related experience but it can be helpful.
+You can receive points on your application for up to 400 hours of experience in healthcare.

 Extracurricular activities